OpenSourceBrain/BlueBrainProjectShowcase/Channelpedia/README.md

 ### [test](test)

-This folder contains examples of Channelpedia channels converted to NeuroML2
+This folder contains examples of Channelpedia channels converted to NeuroML2.

+**Generated plots of the activation/inactivation variables** of these channels can be found [here](https://github.com/OpenSourceBrain/BlueBrainProjectShowcase/tree/master/Channelpedia/test/channel_summary).